Data Privacy

 • Statistics: These cookies allow website operators to identify technical issues and understand how a site is performing.
 They can also be used to see how visitors interact with the site and usually do not collect information that identifies visitors.

-• Domain: The domain for the cookie.
+• Domain: Enter the domain of the cookie.

 • Description: Enter a short description of the cookie.
 If needed for this step, use a web search engine search for the cookie name.

-• Duration: The duration of the cookie.
+• Duration: Enter the duration of the cookie.

 • Save.
 A dialog box opens with the message, "Cookie Overview Saved".